 TimkenSteel (TMST) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the maker of steel large bars and seamless mechanical tubing had lost 16.9% over the past month, lagging the Basic Materials sector's loss of 2.45% and the S&P 500's loss of 4.63% in that time.
+Prior to today's trading, shares of the maker of steel large bars and seamless mechanical tubing had lost 3.72% over the past month.
+This has lagged the Basic Materials sector's gain of 0.61% and the S&P 500's loss of 3.26% in that time.

 Wall Street will be looking for positivity from TimkenSteel as it approaches its next earnings report date.
-The company is expected to report EPS of $0.60, up 5900% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $315.5 million, up 49.38% from the year-ago period.
+In that report, analysts expect TimkenSteel to post earnings of $0.60 per share.
+This would mark year-over-year growth of 5900%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $315.5 million, up 49.38% from the year-ago period.

-Any recent changes to analyst estimates for TimkenSteel should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for TimkenSteel.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-TimkenSteel currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+TimkenSteel is currently a Zacks Rank #3 (Hold).

-Digging into valuation, TimkenSteel currently has a Forward P/E ratio of 4.85.
-Its industry sports an average Forward P/E of 4.85, so we one might conclude that TimkenSteel is trading at a no noticeable deviation comparatively.
+Digging into valuation, TimkenSteel currently has a Forward P/E ratio of 5.1.
+This represents a premium compared to its industry's average Forward P/E of 5.06.

 Click to get this free report